alimgee/mollyrose--in-react/README.md

 ### Build and deployment
-The site is built using React and utilizes a serverless deployment service (Netlify).
+The site is built using React and utilizes a serverless auto deployment service (Netlify).

 #### Disclaimer
 The content of this website is intended to inform. but does not give medical advice.
 Please see your doctor if you have concerns.